WISPIRG conducts survey of national TV retail stores and finds that consumers are getting mixed signals

 In one year, 22 million Americans who rely on free over-the-air analog broadcasting – including many elderly and other vulnerable populations – will be at risk of losing access to TV, which for many is a primary source of news and emergency information as well as entertainment.

 On February 17, 2009, all TV stations will begin broadcasting exclusively in digital signals.
-Consumers with older analog TVs receiving over-the-air television will see their televisions go dark, unless they retrofit it with a digital converter box.
+If you have an older analog TV and you receive over-the-air television, your TV will go dark, unless you retrofit it with a digital converter box.
 Consumers with cable or satellite service will not be affected.

 Many consumers are just now hearing about the government-ordered digital transition and they are going to electronics retail stores to ask questions about what is necessary to maintain their TV reception.

-ConnPIRG and state PIRGs around the country conducted “secret shopper” surveys at 132 electronics stores in ten states to determine if America’s big electronics retailers are properly preparing their customers for the digital transition.
-The results were released today in U.S. PIRG’s new report: “Mixed Signals: How Retailers Mislead Consumers on the Digital Television (DTV) Transition.”
+One consumer advocacy organization, WISPIRG, has conducted “secret shopper” surveys at 132 electronics stores in ten states – including Madison and Milwaukee in Wisconsin – to determine if America’s big electronics retailers are properly preparing their customers for the digital transition.
+The results were released today in WISPIRG’s new report: “Mixed Signals: How Retailers Mislead Consumers on the Digital Television (DTV) Transition.”

-“The DTV transition is a shared obligation,” said FCC Commissioner Jonathan Adelstein, who joined U.S. PIRG at the event.
+“The DTV transition is a shared obligation,” said FCC Commissioner Jonathan Adelstein.
 “As the first line of defense, retailers should redouble their efforts to educate consumer service reps and the public about the converter box program and the DTV transition generally.
 A national state of confusion must be avoided at all costs.
 We’re only going to be successful if everyone does their part.”

-Next year’s change does not require any household to purchase a new television set.
+It is important to know that next year’s change does not require any household to purchase a new television set.
 Households with older sets still receiving analog signals via antenna need only purchase a basic converter box that costs approximately $40.
-The government is offering up to two $40 coupons per home to offset the cost of the most basic converters.
+And, the government is offering up to two $40 coupons per home to offset the cost of the most basic converters.

 However, some sales clerks tried to persuade PIRG’s “secret shoppers” to buy new, expensive digital televisions or premium converters, which will not be covered in the government’s coupon program.

-Consumers can go online at dtv.gov or call the free government number 1-888-388-2009 to find out more about the government-sponsored coupon program.
+Additional tips for consumers are included in the WISPIRG report, downloadable at www.wispirg.org.
+Consumers can also go online at www.dtv.gov or call the free government number 1-888-388-2009 to find out more about the government-sponsored coupon program.